dnanjunda/dnanjunda.github.io/README.md

 [Link to Image](images/Dhanush_Image.png)

 Welcome to my personal website!
-I'm a 2nd year Computer Science major and Cognitive Science student at UC San Diego.
+I'm a 2nd year Computer Science student at UC San Diego.
 My current interests include **cybersecurity** and **machine learning**.
 I enjoy contributing to the community through any work I do, whether that be student organizations, research, or personal projects.
 Check out my [Github](https://github.com/dnanjunda) to see some of the projects that I have worked on.

 My favorite quote is
 > The moment you give up is the moment you let someone else win.